AymanSulaiman/pythia_presentation/PresentationNotes.md

   - Performing regex checks.
   - Performing filtering logic.

-Here is an overview and everything is on-prems
+Here is an overview and all of the pipelines being shown is on-prems

 ![Inital Pipeline](Initial_pipeline.drawio.png)